TIMOTHY

 WORLD REPORT: - 1996

-Put together a time use data file containing eight-time use studies done
+time-use data file that combined eight-time use studies done between the years

 U.S.